Is it too soon for Boston Marathon bombing film 'Patriot's Day'?

 The success with these films with critics and audiences has varied greatly, and almost each project was met with similar skepticism about whether or not they were insensitive.
 But clearly, the industry has determined the risks are worth the rewards.

-"['Patriot's Day'] has proven to be very resilient [in limited release] in cities that have a lot of movie-going options," Daniel Loria,managing editor of Pro.BoxOffice.com, who predicts the film should run neck-and-neck alongside the inspirational space program drama "Hidden Figures" for first place over the Martin Luther King holiday weekend.
+"['Patriot's Day'] has proven to be very resilient [in limited release] in cities that have a lot of movie-going options," said Daniel Loria, managing editor of Pro.BoxOffice.com, who predicts the film should run neck-and-neck alongside the inspirational space program drama "Hidden Figures" for first place over the Martin Luther King holiday weekend.

 "We are living through a historical time when these moments are very resonant.
 One way or another these films speak about American identity, how the U.S. sees itself," he added.
 "It'll be very interesting to see how this one plays out."